 3. At the end of the Church age, Christ will descend to take up (rapture) His Church (John 14:2-3; 1 Thessalonians 4:15-17) and judge each believer according to his deeds (1 Corinthians 3:11-15; 2 Corinthians 5:10).

 4. Following the consummation of the Church age, the tribulation period of God’s dealings with the nation Israel and the unbelieving world will begin (Daniel 9:27; Jeremiah 30:7; Matthew 24:3-31; 2 Thessalonians 2:7-12; Revelation 6-19).

 5. The end of the tribulation period will usher in the return of Christ to the earth with His saints (Revelation 19:11-16) to judge the living (Matthew 25:31-46) and to establish a universal 1,000 year reign (Millennium) of righteousness on the earth (Revelation 20:6; Isaiah 11).

-6. At the end of the millennial reign of Christ will be the Great White Throne Judgment when the unsaved will be raised, judged according to their works, and committed to a literal place of judgment in what is called "the lake of fire (Revelation 20:11-15).
+6. At the end of the millennial reign of Christ will be the Great White Throne Judgment when the unsaved will be raised from death, judged according to their works, and committed to a literal place of judgment in what is called "the lake of fire (Revelation 20:11-15).

 7. Also folowing the millennial reign of Christ and the Great White Throne Judgment, the heavens and earth will be destroyed or melted (2 Peter 3:10), the new heaven and earth with the new Jerusalem will be established (Revelation 21:1-2), the saints of God will enjoy eternal bliss in the presence of God (Revelation 21:3-5), and God will reign eternally over all spheres (1 Corinthians 15:24-28).